Marthino Lio

-Guiliano Marthino Lio, or known as Marthino Lio, is Indonesian actor.
+Guiliano Marthino Lio (born 26 January 1989), also known as Marthino Lio, is an Indonesian actor.

 Biography

 He started his career in the entertainment industry as a model in 2004.
 He was offered parts on various soap operas and movies.
 He appeared on several films such as The Guys, as Rene (2017); Eiffel...
 I'm in Love 2, as Adam (2018); Sultan Agung: Tahta, perjuangan, Cinta, as Raden Mas Rangsang / Sultan Agung Muda (2018) and Sekar (2018, short movie) as Donny.
 Lio also took part in HBO Asia's miniseries titled Grisse which aired on November 4, 2018.

 Aside from acting, Lio also shows his interest in singing.
 He contributed to the movie soundtrack of Ada Apa Dengan Cinta?
 2, produced by Melly Goeslaw and Anto Hoed.
 He made it through the audition to become Melly Goeslaw's duet partner on a track titled Ratusan Purnama by music label Aquarius Musikindo to promote the song in Malaysia.
 This song won as Best Soundtrack on Festival Film Indonesia (FFI) 2016 and Best Theme Song on 2016 Maya Awards.

 Lio was nominated as best supporting actor on Festival Film Indonesia 2018 and Festival Film Bandung 2018 for his role in Sultan Agung : Tahta, Perjuangan, Cinta.